by Cooper Abrams

 2. The Hebrew word is "yir'a" and means an "emotional reaction, terror, or to be afraid, and to have reverence for God, a deep respect."

-3. In many places in the Old Testament the use of the terms, to fear God, and proper living, are so closed related they are virtually synonymous ideas.
+3. In many places in the Old Testament the use of the terms, to fear God, and proper living, are so closely related they are virtually synonymous ideas.
 If a person feared God, it resulted in living a godly life.
 The fear is seen as the motivation which produced righteous living.

 4. Exodus 1:17 The midwives feared God and would not kill the new born baby boys.
 In Exodus 1:21 God richly rewarded them.